JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

 ## Conclusion

-You should negotiate your job offer even if it already seems pretty good.
-The best way to begin the salary negotiation is by sending a counter offer email.
-Eventually, the negotiation will move to the phone, but it's best to negotiate over email as long as you can because it's easier to manage the process and avoid mistakes.
+The best way to begin the salary negotiation is by sending a salary negotiation email.

 The first thing you should do when you get a job offer is ask for some time to think it over using [this template](#ask-for-time-template).